On a variant of the Grothendieck inequality and estimates on tensor product norms: Introduction

 In a private communication \cite{Pisier17}, Pisier had hinted that an affirmative answer to Conjecture \ref{Pisann} might establish Conjecture \ref{Conpis}.
-Corollary \ref{cor4.6} verifies this implication.
+Corollary \ref{cor4.6} in this article verifies this assertion.
 This verification relies on Theorem \ref{mainthm}.
 The proof of Theorem \ref{mainthm} depends on a deep `$\ell_1/ \ell_2/ \ell_\infty$' trichotomy theorem recently proved in \cite{XOR games and GT}.
-In Proposition \ref{originalgt} we give several equivalent conditions for a sequence of finite dimensional Banach spaces $\mathcal E:=(E_n)_{n\geqslant 1}$ such that $(\mathcal E,\ell_2)$ is a Grothendieck pair.
+In Proposition \ref{originalgt}, we give several equivalent conditions for a sequence of finite-dimensional Banach spaces $\mathcal E:=(E_n)_{n\geqslant 1}$ such that $(\mathcal E,\ell_2)$ is a Grothendieck pair.
 One of them says that $(E_n^*)_{n\geqslant 1}$ will have to satisfy G.T. uniformly.
-Proposition \ref{originalgt} as well as its proof were communicated to one of the authors by G. Pisier in 2017 in an email message \cite{Pisier17}.
-In a remarkable paper \cite{Bourgain} Bourgain proved that $L_1/H^1$ is a G.T. space.
-Therefore, if we take any sequence of finite dimensional subspaces of $L_1/H^1$, the corresponding sequence of finite dimensional dual Banach spaces denoted by $\mathcal E$ will have the property that $(\mathcal{E},\ell_2)$ is a Grothendieck pair.
-Many other examples of G.T. spaces are discussed in \cite{Pisier-factorization}.
-Along the way we obtain asymptotic bounds for the constant $K_G(E,F)$ associated to several finite dimensional Banach spaces, namely, $\ell_p^n$ and $S_p^{n,\text{sa}}.$
+Proposition \ref{originalgt} was communicated to one of the authors by G. Pisier in an email message \cite{Pisier17} along with most of the proofs.
+Along the way, we obtain asymptotic bounds for the constant $K_G(E,F)$ associated with several finite-dimensional Banach spaces, namely $\ell_p^n$ and $S_p^{n,\text{sa}}$, the set of all $n\times n$ self-adjoint matrices equipped with the Schatten $p$-norm.
+To avoid any confusion over the terminology, we point out that the notion of `GT pair' introduced by Pisier in \cite{Pisier} is distinct from the Grothendieck pairs discussed in this paper.

-In the same vein, we also study the positive Grothendieck constant $K_G^+(E,F)$ for various finite dimensional Banach spaces.
+We begin our study of the positive variant $K_G^+(E,F)$ of the Grothendieck constant for various finite-dimensional Banach spaces $E$ and $F$ in Section \ref{S5}.
 The imposition of this additional condition makes the computation of $K_G^{+}(E,F)$ somewhat more difficult.
-However, the behaviour of $K_G^{+}(E,F)$ is quite different from that of $K_G(E,F)$.
-For example, $K_G(\ell_1^n,\ell_\infty^n)=o(\sqrt{n})$, whereas $K_G^{+}(\ell_1^n,\ell_\infty^n)$ is uniformly bounded by the Grothendieck constant, see Proposition \ref{positive-1-infinity}.
-Interestingly, the former estimate involves real part of the Discrete Fourier Transform matrix.
-One of our major tool is the constant $\rho(E,F)$, recently introduced in \cite{XOR games and GT}, is defined to be maximum of the ratio of projective norm of an element with the injective norm of it in $E\otimes F$:
+In this section, we also introduce the relevant notion of a \textit{G. T. flag} and find an interesting connection with Hilbert-Schmidt spaces, see Proposition \ref{prop:5.5}.
+Also, we find that the behavior of $K_G^{+}(E,F)$ is quite different from that of $K_G(E,F)$.
+For example, $K_G(\ell_1^n,\ell_\infty^n)=o(\sqrt{n})$, whereas $K_G^{+}(\ell_1^n,\ell_\infty^n)$ is uniformly bounded by the Grothendieck constant (see Proposition \ref{positive-1-infinity}).
+Interestingly, the former estimate involves the real part of the Discrete Fourier Transform matrix.